On Q-factorial terminalizations of nilpotent orbits: Induced orbits

+The following proposition is analogous to Proposition (2.2.1) in \cite{Nam}. \begin{Prop} Let $\0$ be a nilpotent orbit in a simple exceptional Lie algebra such that $\bar{\0}$ does not admit a Springer resolution.
+Suppose that a $\qit$-factorial terminalization of $\tilde{\0}$ is given by the normalization of $G \times^Q(n(\q)+\bar{\0_t})$ for some parabolic $Q$ and some nilpotent orbit $\0_t$ in $l(\q)$.
+Assume that $b_2(G/Q)=1$ and the $\qit$-factorial terminalization is small.
+Then this generalized Springer map is one of those in Section \ref{Mukai}. \end{Prop} \begin{proof} Assume that $\0$ is neither the orbit $A_2+A_1$ nor $A_3+A_1$ in $E_6$.
+As we only consider $\0$ such that $\bar{\0}$ has no Springer resolutions, by Proposition \ref{Fact}, $\tilde{\0}$ is $\qit$-factorial.
+This implies that every $\qit$-factorial terminalization of $\tilde{\0}$ is divisorial, which concludes the proof. \end{proof}

-\begin{Cor} For an orbit $\0$ in the theorem but not in the list (i), any two $\qit$-factorial terminalizations of $\tilde{\0}$ given by generalized Springer maps are connected by Mukai flops of type $E_{6,I}^I$ or $E_{6, I}^{II}$. \end{Cor} \begin{proof} Consider a $\qit$-factorial terminalization given by the generalized Springer map associated to $(P, \0_t)$ with $\0_t \neq 0$.
-Note that if $l(\p)$ is of type $A$, then $\bar{\0}$ admits a Springer resolution, which contradicts our assumption.
-This allows us to consider only the following situations (for the other cases, there exists a unique conjugacy class of parabolic subgroups with Levi part being $l(\p)$): i) $l(\p)$ is $D_5$ in $E_n, n=6,7,8$. ii) $l(\p)$ is either $D_4+A_1$ or $D_5+A_1$ in $E_8$.
+Now one can argue as in the proof of Theorem (2.2.2) in \cite{Nam} to show that every $\qit$-factorial terminalization of $\0$ not in (i) is actually given by a generalized Springer map and two such terminalizations are connected by Mukai flops.
+Then the following lemma concludes the proof of the theorem. \begin{Lem} For an orbit $\0$ in the theorem but not in the list (i), any two $\qit$-factorial terminalizations of $\tilde{\0}$ given by generalized Springer maps are connected by Mukai flops of type $E_{6,I}^I$ or $E_{6, I}^{II}$. \end{Lem} \begin{proof} Consider a $\qit$-factorial terminalization given by the generalized Springer map associated to $(Q, \0_t)$ with $\0_t \neq 0$.
+Note that if $l(\q)$ is of type $A$, then $\bar{\0}$ admits a Springer resolution, which contradicts our assumption.
+This allows us to consider only the following situations (for the other cases, there exists a unique conjugacy class of parabolic subgroups with Levi part being $l(\q)$): i) $l(\q)$ is $D_5$ in $E_n, n=6,7,8$. ii) $l(\q)$ is either $D_4+A_1$ or $D_5+A_1$ in $E_8$.

 Consider case i).
 In $E_6$, this is given by the definition of Mukai flops.
 In $E_7$, the induction $(D_5, 32^21^3)$ gives two $\qit$-factorial terminalization of the orbit closure $\bar{\0}_{D_6(a_2)}$, which are connected by a Mukai flop of type $E_{6, I}^{II}$.
 The induction $(D_5, 2^21^6)$ gives the even orbit $A_4$.
 In $E_8$, the induction $(D_5, 32^21^3)$ gives two $\qit$-factorial terminalization of the orbit closure $\bar{\0}_{E_7(a_2)}$, which are connected by a Mukai flop of type $E_{6, I}^{II}$, while the induction $(D_5, 2^21^6)$ gives the even orbit $E_6(a_1)$.